LeeSteg/privatebebo/_posts/2019-04-01-HUDComponents.md

 Implement a small top-down map in games where the player must know the location of teammates, enemies, and various other elements.
 The mini-map may also include a compass, off-screen indicators, and objective markers.

 The mini map should occupy no more than 1/8th of the screen, so avoid displaying too many details on it.
-Because the mini map provides information that is secondary to the gameplay, place it in the bottom corners of the screen, opposite of where most gameplay takes place.
+Because the mini map provides information that is secondary to the gameplay, place it in the **bottom corners of the screen**, opposite of where most gameplay takes place.

 ![HUD Minimap genre placement](/privatebebomalaka/img/Minimap_HUD_Genres.gif)